-"But the person is behaving disgracefully, and I won't stand for it!" - okay, we all have moral preferences and expectations, BUT the key to good psychological health is to accept that your preferences are perfectly rational, but your DEMANDs are irrational.
+"But the person is behaving disgracefully, and I won't stand for it!" - okay, we all have moral preferences and expectations, BUT, the key to good psychological health is to accept that your preferences are perfectly rational, but your DEMANDs are irrational.
 We do not have the power to order people to think or feel or behave in ways that we think they should and must and ought, so you're just going to have to work on that 'I won't stand for it' bit if you want great mental health.
 (That's another obvious common cause of poor emotional health - 'must and should and ought' inflexible rules for living.
 That's just never going to work out well.
-Go to my self help online resource site iVeronicaWalsh.wordpress.com and check out my Low Frustration Tolerance post, and my Musty Thinking post, for more information on understanding and dismantling the explodey head Demand Thinking habit.).
+Check out my Low Frustration Tolerance post, and my Musty Thinking post, for more information on understanding and dismantling the explodey head Demand Thinking habit.).

 "I'm not a bloody robot, I have feelings!"
 Of course.
-And it is perfectly rational to be sad or disappointed at peoples poor behavior, and to disapprove, and even very strongly disaprove, of their behavior, and even to impose consequences for the behavior if you feel you must - but it is irrational and quite silly to be furious and to DEMAND that they must not have that behaviour.
+And it is perfectly rational to be sad or disappointed at people's poor behavior, and to disapprove, and even very strongly disapprove, of their behavior, and even to impose consequences for the behavior if you feel you must - but it is irrational and quite silly to be furious, and to DEMAND that they must not have that behavior.
 Especially if we're talking about family or colleagues, where you mostly must gracefully lump it.
 Change your demands to preferences, make decisions with a cool head, and you will magically find that often you will not feel the need or inclination to punish people.
-Really.
-And check out the Emotional Reasoning post and the Fight or Flight Tail That Wags the Dog post to consider whether your feelings are the boss of you rather than rational filtering.
+No, really.
+And check out the Emotional Reasoning post and the Fight Tail That Wags the Dog post to consider whether your feelings are the boss of you rather than rational filtering.

-Summary of this quick thinking lesson on learning how to be happier - build awareness of your bad thinking habits and how you explain things to yourself, and the meaning and significance you assign to peoples behaviours.
-And when you catch over the top 'irrational belief' statements, thought stop them, and consciously reconsider and reframe and replace the self talk with a rational thinking.
-Ideally by journalling - write things down, it's a more powerful process of learning and change.
-In a short time our brain rewards the better outcome of great well being by changing the default habit to cooler more moderate rational thinking.
+Summary of this quick thinking lesson on learning how to be happier - build awareness of your bad thinking habits and how you explain things to yourself, and the meaning and significance you assign to peoples behaviors.
+And when you catch over the top 'irrational belief' statements, thought stop them, and consciously reconsider and reframe and replace the self talk with rational thinking.
+Ideally through journalling - write things down, it's a more powerful process of learning and change.
+In a short time our brain rewards the better outcomes and well being by changing the default habit to cooler more moderate rational thinking.

-I like to help my clients develop the default ability to roll their eyes in response to bad behavior and others unnecessarily upsetting themselves and those around them, and to say 'Ah God love him, it must be hard living in his head'.
+I like to help my clients develop the default ability to roll their eyes in response to bad behavior, where others unnecessarily upset themselves and those around them, and to say 'Ah God love him, it must be hard living in his head'.
 And to believe that, and not to personalise everything.
 Nothing is being 'done' to you unless you make it so.
 Nothing is 'about you' unless you decide it is.
-Think on....
+Think on.
+Think different....

 Okay.
 That's it.
 Rewire your brain.
-Literally.
 It's a science, believe it.